 The liver is roughly the size of a football and is on your right side just under your ribs.
 It stores vitamins, sugar and iron which are used by cells in the body for energy.
 It clears the body of waste products and drugs.
 It produces substances that are used to help blood clot and aid the immune system, and produces bile which aids in digestion.

-Before coming to our clinic, you may be asked to undergo further tests such as blood tests, urine tests or X-rays.
-This will help determine how quickly you need to be seen and ensure you get as many answers as possible when you are seen.
+Before coming to our clinic, you may be asked to undergo further tests such as a fibroscan, blood tests, urine tests or a liver ultrasound.
+These tests will help determine how quickly you need to be seen and ensure you get as many answers as possible when you are seen.
 It is important that you have any tests done promptly to reduce delays in being seen at the liver clinic.

-Clinic appointments typically last 40 minutes for the first visit and 15-20 minutes for subsequent visits.
-A history of your symptoms will be taken and you will undergo a physical examination.
+Clinic appointments with either the liver specialist or the liver nurse specialist, typically last 30 minutes for the first visit and 15 minutes for subsequent visits.
+A history of your symptoms will be taken, and you will undergo a physical examination.
 Please bring any medications that you are taking with you.

 You may be referred for some of the following radiology tests, depending on your condition: ultrasound scan, CT scan or MRI.
 You may also be asked to come back at a later date for a liver biopsy.